-“I like that one,” Demelza remarked, pointing to a very lifelike portrait of a boy of about sixteen.
+“I like that one.”
+Demelza paused before a very life-like portrait of a boy of about sixteen.
 “Do you suppose it’s of John?”

 “I don’t know…”

-"Thank you, coffee would be lovely."
+“Thank you, coffee would be lovely.”
 Demelza smiled graciously.
-She had never quite grown accustomed to being addressed as Lady Poldark, though it was more than twenty years now since the Prince Regent had conferred a baronetcy on Ross - just before that near-disastrous trip to Paris when they had been caught up in the crisis of Napoleon's escape from Elba.
+Though she had been Lady Poldark for more than twenty years now, since the Prince Regent had conferred a Baronetcy on Ross before their eventful trip to Paris back in 1815, she had never quite grown accustomed to it.
 “Who’s that?” she whispered to Caroline as they followed the young woman into the drawing room.

 “So Harriet managed to get her house finished before the wedding?”
 Caroline remarked as they settled on a sofa and sipped their drinks.

 “Yes.
 She’s really made a fine job of it.
 I must admit, I thought she was mad when she first bought it.
 It was always such a gloomy old place.
 I remember when I used to visit poor Daisy there, how stuffy and airless it seemed.
 I’m not surprised people said it was haunted.”

 “Oh, you know Harriet.
 She wouldn’t be put off by any of those old tales.
 And if the place had been haunted, I suspect the ghosts would have fled in fear of her!”

 “I think she wanted a project,” Demelza mused.
 “Something to keep her occupied.”